God's Faithfulness to Northwestern A 10-year reflection from President Greg Christy

 Chris’ story is remarkable but certainly not unique.
 Northwestern College grads are highly sought after.
 That’s why 99% of the class of 2017 were employed or in grad school within six months of graduation.

 In addition to landing good jobs and being accepted into the nation’s most prestigious graduate programs, our students are also being prepared for meaningful lives and Kingdom influence.
 Having traveled the U.S. for a decade, I have found Northwestern College graduates to be courageous and faithful followers of Christ who are leaders in their homes, churches, professions and communities.
-I am inspired by them and deeply grateful for those of you who partner with the college through friendship, advocacy, financial support and especially prayer.
+I am inspired by them and deeply grateful for those who partner with the college through their friendship, advocacy, giving and especially prayer.
+It's been a remarkable decade, but the best is yet to come.